 - Satisfactory completion of Introduction to Anatomy and Physiology 2404 with a “C” or better within the previous five years and prior to submission of an application for the Diagnostic Medical Sonography Programs.
 Refresher anatomy & physiology courses are available through continuing education for students whose biology is older than five years and who do not desire to repeat the courses for credit.
-The grades earned from the older credit biology courses will be used for grade point calculation where applicable.
+If a refresher is used, it reinstates the original (credit) grade.
+Contact Program Director for additional details.

 - Complete the following courses with a “C” or better: ENGL 1301, MATH 1314, PHYS 1410

 - A cumulative grade point average (GPA) of at least 2.0 in college.